UBC-CIC/Student-Connect-App/docs/AuthenticationArchitecture.md

 ## How to combine Cognito User pool with SAML Identity Provider
 We will be focusing on the following:
- - How to create a SAML Identity Provider using OneLogin
+ - How to create a SAML Identity Provider using OneLogin.
- - How to setup the Cognito User Pool with SAML Identity Provider
+ - How to setup the Cognito User Pool with SAML Identity Provider.
- - How to configure the SAML Identity Provider to use the Cognito User Pool
+ - How to configure the SAML Identity Provider to use the Cognito User Pool.

-Once the deployment of the backend and frontend of this app is finished, please follow the following steps.
+Once the deployment of the backend and frontend of this app is finished, follow the steps outlined below:

 ### 1. Setup OneLogin for SAML

-1.1) Go to [Onelogin](https://www.onelogin.com/developer-signup) and sign in, or sign up for an account if you don't have one
+1.1) Go to [Onelogin](https://www.onelogin.com/developer-signup).
+Sign in or sign up for an account (if you don’t have one yet).

-1.2) Once logged in go to applications and click on 'Application'
+1.2) Once logged in, go to *applications* and click on *Application*.
    ![createApplication](AuthImgs/oneLogin.png)

 1.3)  Click on `Add App`.
-From the next page search for `Shibboleth` and select `SAML Custom Connector (SP Shibboleth)`
+In the next page search for `Shibboleth` and select `SAML Custom Connector (SP Shibboleth)`.
    ![addApp](AuthImgs/Shibboleth.png)

-1.4) Add details for the application
+1.4) Add details for the application.
    ![addAppDetails](AuthImgs/addAppDetails.png)

-1.5) Once setup is complete we will be able to see the SSO credentials under the SSO tab
+1.5) Once setup is complete, you will be able to see the SSO credentials under the SSO tab.
    ![ssoCredentials](AuthImgs/ssoCredentials.png)

 Note the Issuer URL, we will need it in later steps.